Shownu: 2023–present: Continued solo activities and sub-unit debut

 On November 8, Shownu attended the launch event of Boucheron 2023 Carte Blanche's "More is More" exhibition, held in Gangnam-gu, Seoul.
 He was a special guest for 2023 Fuerza Bruta Wayra in Seoul on November 26, December 1, and December 3, with four additional appearances.

 On December 1, Shownu attended the launch event of Swarovski's flagship store, held at Dosan Park in Seoul.

 In January 2024, he attended the launch event of Marni's special capsule collection, in collaboration with YK Jeong, held in Gangnam-gu, Seoul.
 Shownu was also chosen to be part of Natasha, Pierre & The Great Comet of 1812, playing the role of Anatole, the aristocratic and seductive hedonist, charming and attractive officer who captivates women in an instant, and narcissist who enjoys women and alcohol, which will run from March 26 to June 16.

 On February 28, he attended the launch event of MAC Cosmetics' MACximal Silky Matte Lipstick pop-up store, held at Lotte World Atrium Square in Songpa-gu, Seoul.

 In June, it was announced that Shownu will host a new web variety show Nopogy, alongside NCT 127's Jungwoo.

 In July, he appeared on KBS2's reality competition program Make Mate 1 as a surprise advisor of the team that performed Monsta X's "Love Killa".

 In April 2025, Shownu had a surprise collaboration with world-renowned DJ and producer Steve Aoki at the 2025 EDC Korea.

 On October 24, he participated in the soundtrack for TVING's dating reality show Transit Love Season 4, titled "As You Wish".

+In May 2026, it was announced that Shownu's solo song "Around & Go", which he performed at The X: Nexus World Tour, will be included in his sub-unit's second EP Love Me.
+Shownu also participated in the overall choreography of the lead single "Do You Love Me".

 Personal life

-Shownu was a swimmer for six years and has participated in the provincial championships.
+Shownu was a swimmer for six years and had participated in the provincial championships.
 He also practiced veganism.

 Military service

-Shownu enlisted for his mandatory military service on July 22, 2021 and served as public service worker due to previous surgery for left eye retinal detachment.
+Shownu enlisted for his mandatory military service and served as public service worker due to previous surgery for left eye retinal detachment on July 22, 2021.
 He was officially discharged from military on April 21, 2023.